The Australian competition watchdog has given Rex Airlines the green light to proceed with its purchase of Cobham’s regional flying unit.

 Later, Rex’s deputy chairman, John Sharp, told the AFR, “The mining industry doesn’t want to be dominated by Qantas, and it wants a strong healthy competitor because, if the market is dominated by Qantas, Qantas will gouge the market.

 “So, our role will be to ensure the mining industry has choices.”

 Rex’s executive chairman, Lim Kim Hai, called FIFO a “booming sector” in Australia that is set to experience strong growth.

 “With this acquisition, Rex will have a FIFO arm that is simply unparalleled in Australia,” he said.
 “NJE has a completely modern fleet comprising eight Bombardier Q400 turboprops and six Embraer E190 jets for FIFO work.

 “Both aircraft types are fuel efficient and have enhanced operational reliability and low carbon emissions when compared with the predominantly 40-year-old Fokker 100s used by the other major FIFO operators.

-“The company will invest in modern aircraft and technology to enable NJE to expand from its traditional bases of WA and SA and bring our unique brand of FIFO services also to Queensland and Northern Territory.”
+“The company will invest in modern aircraft and technology to enable NJE to expand from its traditional bases of Western Australia and South Australia and bring our unique brand of FIFO services also to Queensland and Northern Territory.”